Interpreting the Value of Flexibility in AC Security-Constrained Transmission Expansion Planning via a Cooperative Game Framework: Modelling Framework: Coalitional Analysis for the SCTEP Problem

 \subsection{SCTEP Formulation}

 A nonlinear stochastic AC SCOPF model, originally introduced and tested in \cite{ALIZADEH2022Envisioning}, is adapted in this work to develop the SCTEP tool.
 The SCOPF model is extended by explicitly including planning decision variables: additional line capacities due to reinforcements and capacities of flexibility providers.\footnote{Note that investment options are defined as continuous variables (MVA capacity increase for lines and flexibility providers), while in practice these variables are discrete.
 The inclusion of integer and binary variables will be considered in future research. } The complete model formulation is presented in \eqref{ACSCOPF: p_nm}-\eqref{ACSCOPF: curt limit}, where variables and constraints are defined for each scenario $s$ and state of the system $k$.
 To ease the notation (to avoid duplication of similar constraints), all considered system states are denoted by $k$.
-Yet, within the tool, $k=0$ indicates the normal operation and $k\geq1$ indicates contingency states.
+Yet, within the tool, $k=0$ indicates the normal operation and $k\geq1$ indicates contingency states.\footnote{In this work, only line contingencies corresponding to the N-1 security criterion are explicitly included in the formulation.
+However, the model can be extended by specifying additional contingency states due to the failure of generators and other equipment.} \begin{model*}[t] \end{model*}